Artefact-Software-Consultancy/psql-rosetta/perl/jdbc/ReadMe.md

 # JDBC on Perl
-Sounds silly, have not found a bridge implementation.
+Sounds awkward, have not found a bridge implementation.

 This promisses a way to achive MKDE access through JDBC from Perl if it would be available.
 Obviously not something which is a common approach, supported and tested.